Which State’s Laws Allow Open Carry?

 Also, this list applies to loaded guns.
-There are a few states that allow permit less carry of an unloaded gun.
-In Utah, for example, you can carry a semi auto without a round in the chamber and it is considered unloaded.
+There are a few states that allow permit-less carry of an unloaded gun.
+In Utah, for example, you can carry a semi-automatic handgun without a round in the chamber and it is considered unloaded.

 In addition, NO state allows a prohibited person (felon, mentally deficient, etc) to open carry or even possess a firearm.

 |Alabama||Yes||Cannot carry in a vehicle or near a school without a permit.|

 |Arkansas||Maybe||There is some conflicting information within the state.
 See handgunlaw.us/arkansas for details.|

 |California||No||California is NOT a gun friendly state.
 Do yourself a favor and leave at once.|